zng-ui/zng/TODO/_current.md

 * Add "computed-values/properties" section.
 * Format value better?
     - Don't wrap? text keeps jumping because of wrap on button hover.
+    - Without wrap the value is not fully visible.
+    - Fully visible wrapped value is not very readable anyway.
+    - Window context has some big ones CONTEXT, they don't change and are not readable.
 * Flash widget that has property change.
 * Adorn hovered widget.
     - Hover on the inspector list.